Taqali

-Taqali (also spelled Tegali) was a state of Nuba peoples which existed in the Nuba Mountains, in modern-day central Sudan.
-It is believed to have been founded in the eighteenth century, though oral traditions suggest its formation two centuries earlier.
+Taqali (also spelled Tegali from the Tagale people) was a state of Nuba peoples that existed in the Nuba Mountains, in modern-day central Sudan.
+It is believed to have been founded in the eighteenth century, though oral traditions suggest it was established two centuries earlier.
 Due in part to its geographic position on a plateau surrounded by desert, Taqali was able to maintain its independence for some 130 years despite the presence of hostile neighbors.
 It was conquered by Sudanese Mahdists in 1884 and restored as a British client state in 1889.
 Its administrative power ended with the 1969 Sudanese coup, though the Makk of Taqali, its traditional leader, retains ceremonial power in the region.

 History

 Early history

 The Taqali state was centered upon the Taqali Massif, the highest part of the Nuba Hills in the Kordofan region (of what is now central Sudan).
 Its early history is unclear.
 Oral traditions state that it was founded in the early sixteenth century when the Kingdom of Sennar was established.
 However, some scholars believe the state did not exist until the late eighteenth century (between 1750 and 1780) and that the early rulers (noted on the list of monarchs) are semi-mythological.